 Updated Visitor Guidelines

-- Visitors must use appropriate surgical mask while on the premises, at all times
+- Visitors must use appropriate face covering while on the premises, both indoors and outdoors.

 Any other visitation will be approved on a case-by-case basis by speaking with a social worker at (562) 863-4763.

 If you have any questions about visition, call (562) 863-4763.

 Your hospitals, doctors and other healthcare providers have implemented extra safety precautions for more than one year now to ensure you remain safe while seeking vital medical care.
 Don't delay your medical care any longer, especially for chronic conditions (see "Your Safety and Well-being are our No. 1 Priority") below.
 Follow these 4 tips:

 - Don’t Distance from your Doctor

 COVID Update and California Crisis Continuum Guidelines

 Our hospital follows the guidelines recommended by the California Department of Public Health to determine the appropriate steps and actions for our environment and resources during a surge of patients, which can occur with a pandemic, such as COVID.